Courtesy of Rich Health Kwik-Stop

 When a pet’s nails become too long they interfere with their mobility.
 Untrimmed nails can also split resulting in a great deal of pain, bleeding, and a trip to the veterinarian’s office.
 In severe cases nails can curl under and grow back into a pet’s paw causing a very serious and painful infection.

 The quick is the living part of a pet’s nail and has blood vessels running throughout.
+It shows up pink on dogs with white nails but is not visible on black nails.
 Cutting into the quick during nail trimming is painful for your pet and will result in bleeding.
-Using the QuickFinder®, will set your mind at ease because our lighting system will ensure that you will know where the quick is!

 One indication that your pet’s nails need a trim is when they begin to curve.
 And if you hear a clicking or tapping sound as your pet walks across a bare floor it’s definitely time for a nail trimming.
 But it is best not to wait that long - once or twice a month is usually a good rule of thumb for nail trimming.